Motorsport harnesses

 After a cable-harness has passed its low-voltage test it will then switch, automatically, into the HiPot mode.
 Here the assembly undergoes several different stages of test including dcV and acV, both with a programmable ramp-up and ramp-down rates to prevent damage to the insulation that may lead to early life failures (vehicle breakdown).

-motorsport harnesses - programmable ramp-up
+Motorsport harnesses - programmable ramp-up

 Both the CableEye M3U and the CableEye HVX use the same software, which includes serial number entry by barcode (a single barcode can contain Serial number, batch, operator ID, part-code and more), data logging, and reporting.